 Note: You’ll only receive a 1099-MISC if you’ve received at least $600 from one client or payee, and you’ll only receive a 1099-K if you’ve received at least $20,000!
 This applies to gig companies as well; for example, since Uber issues 1099-Ks instead of 1099-MISCs, you shouldn’t expect a 1099-K from Uber unless you know you’ve received at least $20,000 in customer payments.

-April 15 - 1st quarterly tax deadline: If you owe quarterly taxes (which many self-employed people do), then your first payment deadline for the 2021 year will be on April 15th.
+April 15, 2022.
+If you owe quarterly taxes (which many self-employed people do), then your first payment deadline for the 2022 year will be on April 15th.
 Failure to meet that deadline could result in penalties, so you’ll want to make sure you’ve estimated your yearly tax and paid at least one quarter of that total amount by April 15th!
 If you use Found, we’ll remind you about this deadline a few days beforehand, and make your tax payment on your behalf if you’d like.

-May 17 - Tax return filing deadline and filing extension deadline: The IRS extended the typical filing deadline to May 17th from April 15th this year, due to IRS constraints related to the coronavirus pandemic.
+May 17, 2022.
+The IRS extended the typical filing deadline to May 17th from April 15th this year, due to IRS constraints related to the coronavirus pandemic.
 Here are the key deadlines that will fall on May 17th:

 Tax return filing deadline: Most people know Tax Day as the deadline to file a tax return for the prior year.
 In reality, this day is also the deadline to pay your remaining tax balance from the year.
 Any taxpayers who have taxes withheld from all of their income sources (for example, full-time or part-time W-2 employees) typically won’t have to worry about paying a remaining balance, since taxes are being withheld from their paychecks already.
 However, people who don’t have taxes withheld from their income—like self-employed people—may have a remaining balance to take care of at the end of the year, especially if their quarterly tax payments were made late or incorrectly.